 Shakti Dance Society offers private, semi-private, small group and children's instruction in Bharata Natyam at both professional and recreational levels.
 Classes are taught by Anusha Fernando.

-For information on any of the following classes or workshops, please contact Anusha.
+For information about any of the following classes or workshops, please contact Anusha.

-Intro to Indian Classical Dance: This intro class led by Anusha Fernando and held at the Douglas Park Community Centre will give students an opportunity to taste Bharata Natyam's rich palette through the exploration of expressive vocabulary & rhythmic complexity.
+Beginner's / Intro to Indian Classical Dance: This introductory class led by Anusha Fernando and held at the Douglas Park Community Centre will give students an opportunity to taste Bharata Natyam's rich palette through the exploration of expressive vocabulary and rhythmic complexity.
 This class will also highlight the dance form as a meditative practice, an effective means for cultivating concentration and equanimity.

 Irene began her love of dance at age seven with ballet classes in her home town of Fredericton.
 She started training in Bharata Natyam at age 10 after seeing a student show led by her first teacher Sudha Chandra Sekhar.
 In 1991, Irene moved to Vancouver to pursue graduate school in medical physics at UBC where she earned a PhD in 1998.
 In 1996, she started training with Ranee Singh, a graduate of Kalakshetra.
 In 1999, with the birth of her first son, followed by the birth of her second son in 2003, she took a hiatus from Indian Dance.
 She resumed in 2006, beginning private classes with Anusha Fernando and also attended two summer workshops with Jayalakshmi Eshwar.
 Irene is also a qualified Scottish Country dance teacher.